PrefectHQ/prefect/docs/guides/docker.md

   boost: 2
 ---

-# Running Flows with Docker
+# Run Flows with Docker

-In the [Deployments](/tutorial/deployments/) tutorial, we looked at serving a flow that enables scheduling or creating flow runs via the Prefect API.
+The [Deployments](/tutorial/deployments/) tutorial served a flow that enabled scheduling or creating flow runs through the Prefect API.

-With our Python script in hand, we can build a Docker image for our script, allowing us to serve our flow in various remote environments.
-We'll use Kubernetes in this guide, but you can use any Docker-compatible infrastructure.
+With a Python script, you can build a Docker image for that script, allowing you to serve your flow in various remote environments.
+This guide uses Kubernetes, but you can use any Docker-compatible infrastructure.

-In this guide we'll:
+This guide covers how to:

-- Write a Dockerfile to build an image that stores our Prefect flow code.
+- Write a Dockerfile to build an image that stores your Prefect flow code.
-- Build a Docker image for our flow.
+- Build a Docker image for your flow.
-- Deploy and run our Docker image on a Kubernetes cluster.
+- Deploy and run your Docker image on a Kubernetes cluster.
-- Look at the Prefect-maintained Docker images and discuss options for use
+- Look at the Prefect-maintained Docker images and discuss options for use.

-Note that in this guide we'll create a Dockerfile from scratch.
+In this guide you will create a Dockerfile from scratch.
 Alternatively, Prefect makes it convenient to build a Docker image as part of deployment creation.
 You can even include environment variables and specify additional Python packages to install at runtime.

 If creating a deployment with a `prefect.yaml` file, the build step makes it easy to customize your Docker image and push it to the registry of your choice.
-See an example [here](/guides/deployment/kubernetes/#define-a-deployment).
+See an [example](/guides/deployment/kubernetes/#define-a-deployment).

 Deployment creation with a Python script that includes `flow.deploy` similarly allows you to customize your Docker image with keyword arguments as shown below.